What does a producer do, and when can you do that job yourself vs. hiring someone to do it for you?

 The ability to record a professional project at home without financial backing is a relatively recent and exciting development.
 Although painful to the industry itself, the rapid change to project studio and home recording has given a greater number of musicians the ability to capture and distribute their own music.
 But it comes at a cost—some proven industry traditions are often overlooked in the isolation of the home studio.
 One obvious loss is that self-funded home-recorded projects rarely involve a producer, let alone a separate engineer.
 This leads the home-recording artist to the difficult task of balancing engineering, production, and artist duties.
 This “hat changing” is constant, and musical quality inadvertently suffers.

 I recommend that artists use an outside producer or engineer whenever possible.
 Although readers of this magazine are familiar with the roles of the engineer and artist, the job of the producer can be enigmatic.
 This is because producers have traditionally filled many different shoes in the record-making process.
 On the musical side, producers usually partner with the artist in decision-making.
-In this way the producer offers objective and professional opinions about diverse issues such song selection, arrangement, instrumentation, performance quality, and take selection.
+In this way the producer offers objective and professional opinions about diverse issues such song selection, arrangement, instrumentation, performance quality, and choice of takes.

 On the technical front, producers are responsible for making sonic decisions, directing the engineer, and insuring the engineering is professional and appropriate.
 In the managerial realm, producers often coordinate sessions, hire musicians, and ensure that deadlines and budgets are met.
 In the role of psychologist, producers sometimes must coax the artist into transcendental musical performances or mediate between egotistical band members.
 Ultimately it is the producer’s job to deliver a complete product at professional and competitive standards.